 So my verdict is quite an easy guess I think?
 I wouldn’t spend any money on Stagg S250 and other Stagg models as well.
 Sorry, Stagg!
 While there has been a huge competition among guitar manufacturers and they are now able to offer crazy value-for-money instruments, I don’t really understand why a company like Stagg does not really care about quality issues.

-As you have been reading my reviews here, there are many alternatives in this price range from brands such as Squier, Cort and SX Guitars, and they were always way better than Stagg in any given time.
+As you have been reading my reviews here, there are many alternatives in this price range from brands such as Squier, Cort and SX Guitars, and they were always way better than Stagg at any given time.

 I believe you wouldn’t expect me to write a negative review but as I have mentioned many times in my blog, I have been trying to create the most honest musical instruments reviews for you!

 This also includes helping you to save your hard-earned cash! 🙂 If you have any comments or question, please do not hesitate to post it below, I’m always here to answer and help!
 Thanks for reading so far and see you in the next review!